-Each year we invite several mid-career and established artists and thinkers to come stay for a week and conduct studio visits, give lectures, and offer various unique workshops.
-They lead excursions into neighboring areas, stage participatory performances, and offer other, more experimental programming.
-There are four visiting artists, critics, and curators on the property at a given time, lending the benefit of their experience and feedback to residents and often working on projects of their own.
+As part of our Visiting Artist program, we invite several midcareer and established artists and thinkers to come stay for a week and conduct studio visits, give lectures, and offer unique workshops.
+They lead excursions into neighboring areas, stage participatory performances, and offer a variety of experimental programming.
+There are four visiting artists, critics, and curators on the property at a given time, lending valuable feedback to residents and often working on projects of their own.